hackerb9/vt340test/colormap/colormap.md

 # VT340 Default Color Map

+The pixels on the screen are kept in memory as color indices which map to the actual color to display.
+By default, the colormap looks like this:

 | Index |   H |  L |  S |   |  R |  G |  B | Text attribute    | DEC name |
 |-------|----:|---:|---:|---|---:|---:|---:|-------------------|----------|
 | 0     |   0 |  0 |  0 |   |  0 |  0 |  0 | Screen Background | Black    |